yt-project/yt/doc/source/developing/testing.rst

 Handling yt dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We attempt to make yt compatible with a wide variety of downstream software versions.
+We attempt to make yt compatible with a wide variety of upstream software versions.
 However, sometimes a specific version of a project that yt depends on causes some breakage and must be blacklisted in the tests or a more experimental project that yt depends on optionally might change sufficiently that the yt community decides not to support an old version of that project.

-To handle cases like this, the versions of downstream software projects installed on the machines running the yt test suite are pinned to specific version numbers that must be updated manually.
-This prevents breaking the yt tests when a new version of a downstream dependency is released and allows us to manage updates in downstream projects at our pace.
+To handle cases like this, the versions of upstream software projects installed on the machines running the yt test suite are pinned to specific version numbers that must be updated manually.
+This prevents breaking the yt tests when a new version of an upstream dependency is released and allows us to manage updates in upstream projects at our pace.

 If you would like to add a new dependency for yt (even an optional dependency) or would like to update a version of a yt depdendency, you must edit the